George Mueller (engineer): NASA and the Apollo program

 After the Apollo 1 fire, NASA Administrator James Webb became distrustful of Mueller, but commented.
 "Even if I wanted to, I couldn't fire him because he was manager of our successful Apollo project, and one of the ablest men in the world ...
 The last thing I wanted was to lose him, but I also had another desire, which was not to let his way of working create too many difficulties."

 Apollo applications and Skylab

 Even while Apollo was progressing Mueller and others were pushing for an aggressive post-Apollo program.
 He established the Apollo Applications Office in 1965.
-The Applications were extensive, involving a manned lunar base, an Earth-orbiting space station, Apollo telescope, a Grand Tour of the Outer Solar System, and the original "Voyager program" of Mars Lander probes.
+The Applications were extensive, involving a crewed lunar base, an Earth-orbiting space station, Apollo telescope, a Grand Tour of the Outer Solar System, and the original "Voyager program" of Mars Lander probes.
 Faced with Congressional disapproval and infighting within NASA, the ambitious Apollo Applications Program was cut back time and time again, until just Skylab remained.